 The courtrooms, interrogation areas and associated facilities will be spread across 5,300m², whereas the total court area will be approximately 47,250m².
 A temporary parking facility will also be available with 180 slots.

 The complex will have multiple green areas, including a large terrace and enclosed, vertical and sunken gardens.

-The enclosed garden is surrounded by the central hall and a glass wall, while the vertical gardens rise along the building's height.
-The lower floor receives sunlight by means of a sunken garden present in the building's western part.
-An extensive terrace garden is also incorporated in the building's landscape.
+The enclosed garden is surrounded by the central hall and a glass wall, while the vertical gardens rise along the building’s height.
+The lower floor receives sunlight by means of a sunken garden present in the building’s western part.
+An extensive terrace garden is also incorporated into the building’s landscape.

-The selected consortium is named NACH and comprises Macquarie Capital, Heijmans, Facilicom, ABT, DVP, KAAN Architecten, BiUM and Bouwbedrijf M.J. de Nijs & Zonen.
+The selected consortium is named NACH and comprises Macquarie Capital, Heijmans, Facilicom, ABT, DVP, KAAN Architecten, BiUM and Bouwbedrijf MJ de Nijs & Zonen.

 Macquarie Capital Europe Limited has been appointed as the financial advisor for the project.
 ABT will act as an advisor on issues related to construction, technical installations, fire control and acoustics.
-Heijmans in collaboration with Facilicom will design, construct and operate the court house.
+Heijmans in collaboration with Facilicom will design, construct and operate the courthouse.

 Station Hill is a 6.5-acre mixed-use redevelopment project under construction in central Reading town in the UK.
 The project is…

 Therme Canada Ontario Place is proposed to be developed as a new all-season, entertainment and leisure destination in Toronto, Canada,…